Computationally Efficient Learning of Statistical Manifolds: Algorithms for manifold learning and nearest neighbor searching

 \subsubsection{LLE}

-} Local Linear Embedding {[}LLE; \hyperlink{ref-Roweis2000-ni}{Roweis and Saul} ( \hyperlink{ref-Roweis2000-ni}{2000}){]} aims to preserve the local properties of the data and is suited to embedding non-convex manifolds.
-Details of LLE are provided in Algorithm \ref{alg:lle}.
-First, each input point \(x_i\) is approximated as a linear combination of its K-nearest neighbors, \(x_j:j\in U_K(i)\), with \(w_{ij}\) denoting the weight on \(x_j\) used to approximate \(x_i\).
+} Local Linear Embedding {[}LLE; \citet{Roweis2000-ni}{]} aims to preserve the local properties of the data and is suited to embedding non-convex manifolds.
+Details of LLE are provided in Algorithm~@ref(alg:lle).
+First, each input point \(x_i\) is approximated as a linear combination of its \(K\)-nearest neighbors, \(x_j:j\in U_K(i)\), with \(w_{ij}\) denoting the weight on \(x_j\) used to approximate \(x_i\).
 In the next step, output points are found such that each \(y_i\) is well approximated by a linear combination of \(y_j:j\in U_K(i)\) and with the weights \(w_{ij}\) identical to those computed in the previous step.

-Analytical solutions exist both for finding the weights and then given the weights finding the output points.
+Analytical solutions exist both for finding the weights and then, given the weights, to find the output points.
 The latter involves an eigendecomposition of a matrix that is sparse due to the fact that only \(K\) nearest neighbors are used to compute the weights.

 \hypertarget{laplacian-eigenmaps}{